MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch2.md

 # Spatializing button interaction sounds

 ## Objectives
-In this chapter of the spatial audio module of the HoloLens 2 tutorials, you'll:
+In this second chapter of the spatial audio module of the HoloLens 2 tutorials, you'll:
 * Add a button
 * Spatialize the button click sounds